 The value of group counseling for adolescents at Highland Ridge Hospital

-Groups are valuable opportunities for young people who are receiving treatment in The Peak program.
+Groups are valuable opportunities for young people who are receiving treatment at Highland Ridge.
 Groups provide structured and supportive environments in which adolescents can accomplish the following:

 - Share their thoughts